-As set out in Chapter Two, there are be beneficial for UK firms' productivity. longstanding gaps between levels of investment by UK SMEs and their international competitors.
+As set out in Chapter Two, there are longstanding gaps between levels of investment by UK SMEs and their international competitors.
 These

 For instance, the Teaching Company Scheme places graduates with firms - many of them SMEs - to undertake business transformation projects, many of which have a productivity focus.
-Scaling this scheme, perhaps through considering alternative funding models, could both contribute to strengthening university-tobusiness collaboration and create a stepchange in SMEs' capabilities.
+Scaling this scheme, perhaps through considering alternative funding models, could both contribute to strengthening university-to-business collaboration and create a stepchange in SMEs' capabilities.